 The organisation of a Disciplinary Appeal (Serious Misconduct) hearing will be undertaken by the Conduct and Appeals Unit, who will write to the student inviting them to the hearing.
-The hearing will normally be conducted within 30 working days of receipt of the referral from the Dean of Students.
+The hearing will normally be conducted within 30 working days of receipt of the referral from the Academic Registrar or their nominee.